Many things matter about a neighborhood, but the first thing most people notice

 neighborhoods in America.

-Also, in the 1st Ave / E 110th St neighborhood, walking to work is a real
+Also, more people in 1st Ave / E 110th St choose to walk to work each day

 Notable & Unique: Diversity